 Around this same time each year, I start to lose focus.
-It’s been two months of “it’s a new year, let’s do this thing!”, and I suddenly feel like…”Wait, what thing?
+It’s been a handful of months of “it’s a new year, let’s do this thing!”, and I suddenly feel like…”Wait, what thing?
 What are my goals again?
 Are things progressing as I hoped?
 Am I on top of everything?”, etc., etc., etc.

 I’ve always been someone who is susceptible to shiny object syndrome.
 I’m never short on ideas and I often find myself trying to get the next idea going before I’ve completed the current one.
 The problem with this is that I’m often left feeling crazed, confused, and unfocused.
 I really don’t like that feeling.

 This year is also a challenge because I’m traveling right now, and traveling always leaves me a little unfocused.
 Between wanting to explore the place I’m in and being inspired by everything around me, my brain is on overdrive.

 So today I decided to do something about it.

 I always travel with a notebook and now I’m going to make good use of it.

 Rather than letting myself get completely overwhelmed and unfocused, I’m doing daily brain dumps to help me sift through the noise.
 But I’m taking it a step further and creating little categories to organize everything into.